Errah is a bookwormy and logophilic writer and science & technology teacher. He often writes about scientific ideas, theories, and research.

 Although it has the common name Philippine Orchid, it does not belong to the family Orchidae; it is named in that way because it is an epiphyte or lives on trees.
 They can grow up to three meters tall.
 It has a cluster of pink, red, and purple blossoms.
 It is also named rose grape (Medinilla magnifica) due to its small, round, purple grape-like fruits.

-Most Filipinos use it for ornamental purposes only; it has sweet edible berries, but people often think it's poisonous (a myth).
+Most Filipinos only use it for ornamental purposes; it has sweet edible berries, but people often think it's poisonous (a myth).
 Some tribes eat not just the fruit but also its stem and leaves.
 It is also called the pink lantern tree, chandelier tree, love plant, and showy Medinilla.

 3. Hooded Orchid

-There are more than 1,100 members of the family Orchidae in the nation; 900 of them are unique to the Philippines.
+There are more than 1,100 members of the family Orchidae in the nation; 900 are unique to the Philippines.
 One of the most beautiful is the hooded orchid.

 The local name of the hooded orchid (Dendrobium aphyllum), fairy sanggumay, came from its resemblance to a miniature flying fairy with translucent violet wings and a yellow body (lip) that usually attaches to the cane-like stem.
 The flower is often used in leis for graduation ceremonies or as decorations or garlands.